VMI-ETH/newsletter/contents/May-2023/content.md

 We launched the VMI teaching survey recently.
 We would greatly appreciate your participation!
-Fill out the survey [here](https://evaluation-app1.let.ethz.ch/TakeSurvey.aspx?SurveyID=782I7mmM) should you have not done so already!
+[Fill out the survey here](https://evaluation-app1.let.ethz.ch/TakeSurvey.aspx?SurveyID=782I7mmM) if you have not done so already!

 The survey is authenticated in order to ensure the integrity of the results, and you can log in using your ETH password for web applications (AAI/LDAP).
 All data will be anonymised.